cjohansen/nexus/Readme.md

 ### Implementing an effect

-To provide implementations to Nexus, add them to the `nexus` map:
+Put action implementations in your `nexus` map:

 ```clj
 (def nexus